maximalvido/express-proxy-pass-server/readme.md

     ELEMENT_ID_TO_REMOVE= # check the framer badge id with the web inspector and put the id value of the element you want to remove.

 ### Public Folder
-There is a public folder where you can add:
+Create a folder named 'public' in the root of the repository folder where you can add:
  - favicon.ico
  - favicon.png
  - site.webmanifest